-DART currently has approximately 3,349 salaried and hourly employees.
-Hourly employees are represented by two different organizations.
+DART currently has 3,694 budgeted salaried and hourly employees.
+Hourly employees are represented by one organization.
 The Amalgamated Transit Union, Local 1338, represents the majority of our bus operators, mechanics, and call center personnel.
-The Rail Employees Association represents operators and mechanics who work primarily with the rail mode of transportation.

 As a Texas governmental agency, we do not collectively bargain or sign labor contracts with these employee representatives.
 We do, however, meet and confer with these representatives on hourly employee issues, compensation, and benefits.